norse/norse/Readme.md

     python -m norse.task.cartpole
     ```

 The default choices of hyperparameters are meant as reasonable starting points.
-More information is available when typing: `python -m norse --help`.
+More information is available when typing: `python -m norse.task.<task> --help`, where `<task>` is the above listed task names.

 ### 2.3.
 Example on using the library: Long short-term spiking neural networks
 The long short-term spiking neural networks from the paper by [G. Bellec, D. Salaj, A. Subramoney, R. Legenstein, and W. Maass (2018)](https://arxiv.org/abs/1803.09574) is one interesting way to apply norse: